Condiments and Metabolic Health: The Surprising Link You Need to Know

 Tessemae Organic Creamy Ranch

-This tangy, creamy combination of high-oleic sunflower oil, egg yolks, lemon juice, and spices tastes good with everything: raw veggies, salads, roasted sweet potatoes, burgers, chicken, etc.
+This tangy, creamy ranch tastes good with everything: raw veggies, salads, roasted sweet potatoes, burgers, chicken, etc.!

 Sir Kensington Chipotle Mayonnaise

-This smooth and creamy sauce combines free-range egg yolks with vinegar and lime juice for tang, plus avocado oil rather than refined soybean oil.
-Add this mayo to turkey sandwiches, tacos, stir-fries, and more.
+Add this mayo (made with avocado oil rather than refined soybean oil) to turkey sandwiches, tacos, stir-fries, and more.

 Tabasco Original Red Sauce